SWORDIntel/POLYGOTTEM/README.md

 ## Overview

-This repository contains analysis and proof-of-concept implementations of polyglot image steganography techniques used by APT TeamTNT cryptomining campaigns (2020-2024).
-The research focuses on understanding how malicious payloads can be embedded in valid image files and automatically executed.
+This repository contains analysis and proof-of-concept implementations of polyglot image steganography techniques used by APT TeamTNT cryptomining campaigns (2020-2024) and APT-41's KEYPLUG plus a SIGNIFICANT amount of my own researdhch.
+THe main focus is auto executing polyglots in a wide variety of formats and "how many valid file types can i create" and apparently the answer is 8 beating the previous world record by 3.

 ## Repository Structure